Today is an opportunity to kick off some new habits that may just stick.

 Here are our top 4 tips to try this month and throughout the year:

 - Slow down on the sodium: Americans eat significantly more sodium than their bodies need.
 Too much sodium increases the risk of heart disease, stroke and other health problems, but this excess isn’t just from salting at the table.
 Americans get most of their sodium — 77 percent — from processed foods.
 If you choose these foods, compare the nutrition labels and look for lower-sodium versions.

 - Pile on the fruits and vegetables: Choose all kinds of fruits and vegetables — fresh, frozen, canned, juiced and dried.
 All fruits and vegetables contain vitamins, minerals and other nutrients.
 Look for fruits and vegetables of many different colors.
 Then try a “slender sauté” using a small amount of liquid to cook vegetables.
 Need a quick, healthy weeknight dinner?
 Try a salad.
-The American Heart Association has tasty recipes packed with such items as tofu, broccoli, bacon, mushrooms and much more.
+The American Heart Association has tasty, heart-healthy recipes packed with such items as tofu, broccoli, bacon, mushrooms and much more.